kuz/caffe-with-spearmint/README.md

   top: "accuracy"
 }
 ```
-If you are optizing loss then you should have a layer named "loss", something like
+If you are optmizing w.r.t. loss then you should have a layer named "loss", something like
 ```
 layer {
   name: "loss"